SebastianOpiyo/hacking-master-tools/README.md

   [] - Tiger

   Windows Tools
-  - Wireshirk
+  - Wireshirk --> Used to monitor network traffic, can be used to tell whether we have a DDOS attack or not
-  - Hashcalc
+  - Hashcalc --> Used to calculate for the hash value of a file or text
-  - Veracrypt
+  - Veracrypt --> Used to encrypt and decrypt storage volumes/files
-  - BCText Encoder
+  - BCText Encoder -> Encodes & decodes given text as long as a password is provided
-  - Cryptool
+  - Cryptool --> Used to decode a hex file
-  - Snow
+  - Snow --> Used to extract hidden messages in files(password protected)
-  - Openstego
+  - Openstego --> Used to extract hidden information in audio, video, images and text file

   Linux Tools
-  - Netdiscover
+  - Netdiscover --> Identify the devices connected to your network
-  - NMAP
+  - NMAP --> scan network for vulnerability & open ports
-  - Hydra (Online password cracker)
+  - Hydra --> Online password cracker.
-  - John The Ripper(Brute force password cracker)
+  - John The Ripper --> Brute force password cracker, can crack linux login passwd, zipped files etc.
   - wpscan
   - sqlmap
   - ADB